numerical-mooc/numerical-mooc/lessons/01_phugoid/README.md

 ###Tags:

-engineering, computation, higher education, numericalmooc
+engineering, computation, higher education, numericalmooc, python, gwu, george washington university, lorena barba, github

 ###Relevant Links: Is there more information on the web?